namanhkapur/Sandals/README.md

 Created at HackRice 2016.

-Sandals help users interact within different social groups, including family, friends, and peers.
+Sandals help users interact within different social groups, including family, friends, peers and others.

-Here's the whole story:
+### Here's the whole story:
+#### Preface:
-Preface: The first point we want to address is what the application actually does.
+The first point we want to address is what the application actually does.
 Then we will address the challenges we are tackling, this is where the various prompts we are addressing can be inputted.
 We should be able to address questions such as why are the existing solutions not working or insufficient.
 Afterwards we can briefly go over the various scenarios where our application is directly applicable: sports, alcohol anonymous, family relationships, long distance relationships, support groups, etc. The important thing to note here is that Sandals is a simple solution to a set of complex challenges.
 Finally, we want to go over real world application, things we want to expand upon and our vision for its implementation.
 Additionally, we want to briefly go over how we built out application and the most important aspects/logic behind it.
 We can end by opening the floor to questions.

+#### Description:
-Description: Sandals is an API that allows users to create profiles and connect on a real time basis.
+Sandals is an API that allows users to create profiles and connect on a real time basis.
 Sandals will give users a targeted communication tool, opening a news feed to real time statuses and moods.
 Users create and join groups that will allow users to keep in touch in a way that is less intrusive than text but more supportive than open ended social networks.

+#### Challenges:
-Challenges: If you were to study your Facebook friends and organize them by how you know them, workplace or college or family friends, you would quickly see groups forming.
+If you were to study your Facebook friends and organize them by how you know them, workplace or college or family friends, you would quickly see groups forming.
 Sandals gives you the chance to communicate with those groups with an updating status and mood.
 Current ways of targeted communication are inefficient.
 People are easily lost in the flow of conversation in any group chat.
 Yet on the other end of the spectrum, social media platforms with profiles do not adequately address an individual’s desire to express oneself because these social media outlets are open to a wider audience and are susceptible to criticism to more sensitive topics.

+#### Application:
-Application: Sandals is a simple solution for a number of complex social challenges in the world today.
+Sandals is a simple solution for a number of complex social challenges in the world today.

 • Alcohol Anonymous – Sandals offers a platform where groups can monitor one another’s mental health and keep each other accountable without being overly intrusive.
 No more information is given than the user is willing to give.
 However, victims of poor mental health commonly exhibit signs of such and most often desire help but lack an obvious means to get it.